cloud-gov/product/Onboarding.md

 Whenever possible, we err on the side of putting data where the public can see it.
 Some data might be kept in Google Drive for convenience of presentation, commenting, etc. but we consider public GitHub repositories the intended destination whenever possible.

-Several tools are used for project management, but the main one you will probably be using is GitHub to submit and merge pull requests and [Jira](https://cm-jira.usa.gov/secure/RapidBoard.jspa?projectKey=CG&rapidView=1929) to manage squad-specific work in kanban boards.
-We also use Jira for [macro-level cadence and roadmapping](https://cm-jira.usa.gov/secure/PortfolioPlanView.jspa?id=138&sid=138#backlog).
+Several tools are used for project management, but the main one you will probably be using is GitHub to submit and merge pull requests and GitHub Project boards for tracking in-flight work.

 ## Security/compliance context

 As a service offered to other federal agencies, cloud.gov must hold itself to a rigorous security standard in both our technical work and our team operations.
 We follow a formal set of security requirements as part of our FedRAMP P-ATO process. ([FedRAMP](https://www.fedramp.gov/) is a GSA-run program that assesses cloud services for government use, and we participate in this program.)

-This means we have additional team rules on top of your standard 18F team rules.
-Your onboarding checklist will introduce you to them!
-Also here are bits of additional compliance guidance:

 * When you log into our cloud.gov CLI or dashboard for cloud.gov work, such as to work on a component that sits on cloud.gov as an application (for example the dashboard or the website), and GSA SecureAuth prompts you for multi-factor authentication (MFA), pick an MFA option that isn't email — use the phone/text/app MFA option.
 This helps us comply with our FedRAMP requirements.